LaurentRDC/personal-website/static/about.md

 ## Employment

+* 2020 - 2021 | __Department of Chemistry, University of Toronto__ | Data Engineer

+    Design and implementation of an automated data processing pipeline to reconstruct femtosecond‐scale molecular dynamics from ultrafast electron diffraction measurements.

+    <p></p>

 * 2015 - 2017 | __NASA Jet Propulsion Laboratory__ | Software Architect

-    Design and implementation of real-time holographic reconstruction for the [Submersible Holographic Astrobiology Microscope with Ultraresolution (SHAMU) project](https://www.caltech.edu/about/news/building-microscope-search-signs-life-other-worlds-48555), in collaboration with the California Institute of Technology and the University of Washington.
+    Design and implementation of real-time holographic reconstruction pipeline for the [Submersible Holographic Astrobiology Microscope with Ultraresolution (SHAMU) project](https://www.caltech.edu/about/news/building-microscope-search-signs-life-other-worlds-48555), in collaboration with the California Institute of Technology and the University of Washington.
     <p></p>